With Wenzel Coaching

 "I was looking for a way to jumpstart my first cyclo cross season after previously bike racing other disciplines over the years, and did not have a lot of free time to attend clinics.
 I found Wenzel Coaching, and was directed to Rhonda as a local coach.
 We had a 2 hour private session at a large local park that had all the requisite elements.
 During the session she introduced all the basics of 'cross, then proceeded to watch and comment as I practiced them until she saw I had grasped them.
 Her style was casual and fun, yet focused so that I came away with a firm skillset foundation.
 The training has been invaluable- as I watch other riders struggling with the basics- I can spend my time concentrating on racing!"

-Associate Coach Rhonda Morin of Gresham, Oregon likes to get dirty.
+Coach Rhonda Morin likes to get dirty.
 It’s why she excels at cyclocross races, mountain biking and endurance running.
 The nastier the conditions, the more likely she’ll outlast her opponents.

-Rhonda is a USA Cycling Certified Coach and holds a certificate of core and corrective exercise.
-In addition to training and skills, her clients benefit from corrective exercises for flexibility, core and posture.
-Her experience as an EMT and a wilderness search-and-rescue team member has honed her skills in understanding how your body and mind respond to stress.
+Rhonda is a licensed emergency medical technician and holds a certificate in core and corrective exercise.
+In addition to providing training guidance and skills, clients benefit from corrective exercises for flexibility, core and posture.
+Her experience as an EMT and a wilderness search-and-rescue team member has sharpened her ability in understanding how your body and mind respond to stress.
 She helps clients learn the cool-headedness and perseverance it takes to remain steady.

-Rhonda spent her early career working as an Outward Bound instructor and ropes-course facilitator.
+Early in her career, Rhonda worked as an Outward Bound instructor and ropes-course facilitator.
 In addition to coaching, Rhonda is a professional writer, editor and communications expert who holds degrees in journalism and women’s studies.
 Her clients appreciate her excellent communication skills.

 Rhonda has captured numerous podiums in cyclocross during her career.
-She’s the reigning 2015 Oregon State Champion in women’s cyclocross singlespeed; a gold medalist the 2005 US Cyclocross National Championships, Cat 3/4 B; and a bronze medalist at the 2006 USA Cycling Cyclocross National Championships, Master 40-44.
+She’s the reigning 2016 Oregon State Cyclocross Champion in her master’s category; the 2015 Singlespeed Cyclocross State Champion; a gold medalist the 2005 US Cyclocross National Championships, Cat 3/4 B; and a bronze medalist at the 2006 USA Cycling Cyclocross National Championships, Master 40-44.

 In addition to fitness, Rhonda and her husband like to travel, climb mountains, paddle rivers, train in search and rescue techniques, garden, and can and preserve food.